**The following is a tentative roster and is subject to change. Please be sure to check back often**

 - Valerie Bandura

 Valerie Bandura’s collection of poems, Freak Show (Balck Lawrence Press, 2013) was a 2014 Paterson Poetry Prize Finalist.
 Her poems are forthcoming in American Poetry Review, and have appeared in Ploughshares, Prairie Schooner, Crazyhorse, Alaska Quarterly Review, ZYZZYVA, Mid-American Review, Cimarron, Third Coast, Best New Poets anthology, and many other journals.
-Born in the former Soviet Union, Bandura received degrees from Columbia University and the Warren Wilson MFA Program, where I served as the Joan Beebe Teaching Fellow.
+Born in the former Soviet Union, Bandura received degrees from Columbia University and the Warren Wilson MFA Program, where she served as the Joan Beebe Teaching Fellow.
 She was awarded a residency from the Bread Loaf Writer’s Conference and the James Merrill Fellowship from the Vermont Studio Center.
 She teaches writing at Arizona State University and at the Piper Center for Creative Writing.Website

 - Else Barratt-Due